-- You benefit from our more than 30 years of experience sending American volunteers to Israel.
+- You benefit from our nearly 40 years of experience sending American volunteers to Israel.

-- By living and working with Israelis, you become an “insider” and discover Israel as no tourist can.
+- By living and working with Israelis, you become an “insider” and discover Israel in ways that no tourist can.

 - Our year-round programs are relatively low cost and fit your schedule.

 - You’ll meet and form friendships with people from all over the world who share your love and concern for Israel

 - VFI’s IRS status as a 501(c)(3) not-for-profit organization means your application fee and some of your transportation costs may be tax deductible.
 Be sure to speak with your accountant.

 - Our experienced regional representatives have visited Israel many times.
 We are readily available to answer your questions and share tips about travel and sightseeing.
 All you have to do is ask!

-- We provide a take-along Program Handbook written for our volunteers.
-It will serve as a handy resource guide throughout your stay.
+- We provide a take-along Program Handbook that will serve as a handy resource guide throughout your stay.

 - You will get more than you give, knowing you’ve made a personal difference — and you’ll have fun too!

 - To volunteer on an IDF base, volunteers must be 17 and older (16 with a parent or guardian) and older.
 There is no maximum age limit.

-- those who meet the physical and psychological requirements outlined in our application packet
+- those who meet the physical and psychological requirements outlined in our Application.

 - Jews and non-Jews are eligible.

-Our IDF Base Program is well suited for those traveling solo.
+Our IDF base Program is well suited for those traveling solo.
 Because it is a group experience, you will meet and form friendships with your fellow volunteers from diverse backgrounds and locations.
 Volunteers tend to travel together on weekends, so no one need worry about being left out.
-Your madrichah can help with weekend plans.
+Your madricha (English-speaking group leader) can help with weekend plans.

 If possible, you should renew your passport approximately nine (9) months before it expires.
 Some countries require that your passport be valid at least six (6) months beyond the dates of your trip.
 Some airlines will not allow you to board if this requirement is not met.